antonielgomes/dpMDNM/README.md

 <p align="center"><img src="https://github.com/antonielgomes/dpMD/blob/main/dpMD.png" width="1000"/></p>

 ### Why using dpMD?

-The imposed positional restraints along uniformly combined NM vectors allows extensive conformational sampling of proteins, outperforming the powerful enhanced-sampling method developed by our team called [MDeNM](https://doi.org/10.1021/acs.jctc.5b00003).
+The imposed positional restraints along uniformly combined NM vectors followed by standard MD simulations performed by dpMD allows generatining an extensive conformational exploration, outperforming the powerful enhanced-sampling method developed by our team called [MDeNM](https://doi.org/10.1021/acs.jctc.5b00003).
 Therefore, dpMD is a promising alternative for conducting protein conformational sampling, providing valuable contributions in the field, such as:
 - Rational protein conformational sampling.
 - Systematic exploration of the NM space.
 - Coverage of experimental structures.
 - Identification of enegertically favorable regions in the conformational space.
 - Insights into dynamical and functional aspects of proteins.

-dpMD can be adapted to `any NM vectors` obtained from other techniques or even from `Principal Component Analysis (PCA)` obtained by standard MD simulations or experimental conformations.
+In addition, dpMD can be adapted to `any NM vectors` obtained from other techniques or even from `Principal Component Analysis (PCA)` obtained by standard MD simulations or experimental conformations.

 ### Reference